-Rio Salado Joins Coalition to Create New Home for West Valley Military and Veteran Success Center
+Rio Salado College Joins Coalition to Create New Home for West Valley Military and Veteran Success Center

 Ever since Major General George S. Patton Jr. began training World War II troops in Arizona— the state has become home for thousands of active military service members, veterans and their families.
 Today, Arizona has seven military bases including Maricopa County’s point-of-pride, Luke Air Force Base (AFB), which is surrounded by a West Valley community of veterans who have served through the years.